Part 4. The Universe

 Let me begin by examining the clues in a general way.
 First of all, we know from various verses, including Gene.
 22:1 cited in Part 2 and the verses following it, that God “tests” us.
 Please take particular note of Deut.
 8:16, which reveals the purpose of the testing.
 We are also aware that God is depicted in the Torah as both a harsh Judge and a benevolent Shepherd.

 Finally, God has a purpose for His Creation.
 We learn from Gene.
 12:3 that ultimately all the families of the earth will be blessed.
 From Exod.
 9:16 we discover that God’s name will be declared throughout the earth (read instead the universe).
 And in Exod.
 20:17 we learn that we will eventually be so reverent of Him that we will hold Him above our own regard.
 Lastly, most of Deuteronomy 32 is a divinely dictated song Moses sings to the people about the future.
-It depicts God’s “vengeance” on all the peoples who had afflicted His chosen one.
+It depicts God’s “vengeance” on all the peoples who had afflicted His chosen one -- the children of Israel.

 Take notice!
 Throughout the bible we are repeatedly told not to oppress the widow or orphan.
 Well, as I see history and the Torah, Israel is an orphan and a widow in the world like no other nation, having no parents (born out of a pagan nation – Gene.
 12:1) and having lost the Temple, the earthly place of its Bridegroom (Exod.
 4:25 and 4:26).
 So I say, “Woe to those who oppress it!”

 Now what can we glean from these generalities by considering them in detail?
 First and most important is that the world is a place for us to be tested and to learn.
-That's what God's testing is all about.
+Our education is what God's testing is all about.
 Testing involves our learning.
 And what is it we are to learn?
 The Torah indicates it clearly: About God, what He desires of us, and how we fit into His plan!
 (If you came here from rubinspace.org and don’t want to read through, click here to jump ahead).